Please select an FAQ category below to find the questions and answers you’re looking for.

 Here is an estimate of processing timelines:

-I need to see a doctor or fill a prescription.
+I have a pending request for a family member to be added to my health plan.
+She needs to see a doctor and fill a prescription.
 What should I do?

 What if my change will impact my amount due?

 Please continue to pay the amount invoiced by the due date.
 Any overpayments or underpayments will be credited to your account once the requested update is complete.
 If your update will result in a higher premium, be prepared to pay a higher bill when your change is complete.
 If your change will result in a lower premium and it is difficult for you to continue to pay your current premium while you wait for your change to be made, please call us at 1-855-899-9600.
 We will expedite your request.

 We’re here to help!
 Vermont Health Connect wants to make your renewal as easy as possible.
 If you have questions, please call Vermont Health Connect Customer Support toll-free at 1-855-899-9600 Monday – Friday 8 am – 8 pm.